AdobeDocs/experience-platform.en/help/sources/tutorials/ui/monitor.md

 ---
-keywords: Experience Platform;home;popular topics;monitor accounts;monitor dataflows;data flows
+keywords: Experience Platform;home;popular topics;monitor accounts;monitor dataflows;dataflows
 description: Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
-This tutorial provides steps for viewing existing accounts and dataflows from the Sources workspace.
+This tutorial provides steps for viewing existing dataflows from the Sources workspace.
 solution: Experience Platform
-title: Monitor accounts and dataflows
+title: Monitor dataflows
 topic: overview
 type: Tutorial
 ---

-# Monitor accounts and dataflows in the UI
+# Monitor dataflows in the UI

 Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
-This tutorial provides steps for viewing existing accounts and dataflows from the [!UICONTROL Sources] workspace.
+This tutorial provides steps for viewing existing dataflows from the [!UICONTROL Sources] workspace.

 ## Getting started

 This tutorial requires a working understanding of the following components of Adobe Experience Platform:

 - [[!DNL Experience Data Model (XDM)] System](../../../xdm/home.md): The standardized framework by which [!DNL Experience Platform] organizes customer experience data.
   - [Basics of schema composition](../../../xdm/schema/composition.md): Learn about the basic building blocks of XDM schemas, including key principles and best practices in schema composition.
   - [Schema Editor tutorial](../../../xdm/tutorials/create-schema-ui.md): Learn how to create custom schemas using the Schema Editor UI.
 - [[!DNL Real-time Customer Profile]](../../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.

 ## Monitor accounts